Cross-Modal Generative Augmentation for Visual Question Answering: Model

-Specifically, given a triplet of ($V, Q, A$), we build an answer generator $q_{\phi}(A|V)$ and a conditional question generator $q_{\phi}(Q|V, A)$.
+Specifically, given a triplet ($V, Q, A$), we build an answer generator $q_{\phi}(A|V)$ and a conditional question generator $q_{\phi}(Q|V, A)$.
 The original image $V$ and the generated $Q$ are then combined to obtain an answer prediction $A$ using the conventional VQA model $p_{\psi}(A|V, Q)$.

 The design of our generative components is based on two hypotheses.
 First, a model that can predict possible answer candidates directly from a given image has better understanding of the visual content and the dependency between the image and the answers.
-Second, assuming the predicted answers has high correlation with the image, the conditional language model can generate valid questions considering both the image and the predicted answers.
-These can mitigate the problem of superficial linguistic biases when predicting the answers.
-In practice, however, there are several challenges that prevent generating QA pairs in VQA.
-We discuss these challenges and describe the key components of our framework in the following sections.
+Second, assuming the predicted answers have high correlation with the image, the conditional language model can generate valid questions considering both the image and the predicted answers.

 \paragraph{Answer Generator - $q_{\phi}(A|V)$} As illustrated in Figure \ref{fig:model} step (1), first we need to build an image classification model to predict possible answers to a given image.
 Following typical setups in VQA models, we encode the input images as regional visual feature representations.
 Specifically, these features are extracted from a bottom-up approach \citep{Anderson_2018_CVPR}, where the input image is passed through a ResNet CNN within the Faster R-CNN framework to obtain a vector representation.
 We take pretrained visual features as a preprocessing step for efficiency, and keep them fixed during the training of the VQA model.
 We follow the same setup for both labelled and unlabelled images in our experiments.